wangxuqi/chatgpt-retrieval-plugin/README.md

 All you need to do is specifying a few environment variables (optionally point to an existing saved Index json file).
 Note that metadata filters in queries are not yet supported.
 For detailed setup instructions, refer to [`/docs/providers/llama/setup.md`](/docs/providers/llama/setup.md).

+#### AnalyticDB
+[AnalyticDB](https://www.alibabacloud.com/help/en/analyticdb-for-postgresql/latest/product-introduction-overview) is a distributed cloud-native vector database designed for storing documents and vector embeddings.
+As a high-performance vector database, it is fully compatible with PostgreSQL syntax, making it easy to use.
+Managed by Alibaba Cloud, AnalyticDB is a cloud-native database with a powerful vector compute engine.
+Its out-of-the-box experience enables processing of billions of data vectors and offers a wide range of features, including indexing algorithms, structured and unstructured data capabilities, real-time updates, distance metrics, scalar filtering, and time travel searches.
+Additionally, it provides full OLAP database functionality and an SLA commitment for production use.
+For detailed setup instructions, refer to [`/docs/providers/analyticdb/setup.md`](/docs/providers/analyticdb/setup.md).

 ### Running the API locally